fdac20/news/README.md

     The proposal pdf will be committed to fdac20/ProjectName/proposal.pdf

 # Class on Sep 22
+   - Please fill project teams: https://github.com/orgs/fdac20/teams, the first person in the pitch can add the rest.
+   - Do a pull request on Miniproject1 if you have not done so yet: will stop accepting PRs for MP1 on Thursday.
-   - Lecture on databases
+   - Lecture on databases.
-   - Introducing GCP
+   - Introducing Miniproject2.

 # Class on Sep 17
    - Final project team formation